 2.2.1 Conceptual Analysis versus Definitional Stipulation

 The question of the function of rights is the question of what rights do for those who hold them.
-Before discussing the two major positions on this issue, we can survey some statements that theorists have made that may appear to be analyzing which Hohfeldian incidents are rights:
+Before discussing the two major positions on this issue, we can survey some statements that theorists have made that may appear to be describing which Hohfeldian incidents are rights:

 - To have a right is to have a “valid claim.”
 (Feinberg 1970, 257)